 What specific areas of your project would you like help with?I need help on making it mobile, centering, and moving the elements because I use margin and padding but I know their is a different way.

-@justCaioDevPosted about 2 months agoIt was very good, congratulations!
+@justCaioDevPosted 2 months agoIt was very good, congratulations!
 Here are some tips: 1- To reset CSS, you can use box-sizing: border-box.
 This makes things much easier.

 2- It’s not recommended to use a fixed width or height on the body.
 Instead, you can use width: 100% and height: 100vh.
 This helps with the responsiveness of your site.